 Dr. Emily Weidhaas, BSc, DVM

 Dr. Emily Weidhaas has a Bachelor a Science Degree from UPEI and Doctor of Veterinary Medicine from the Atlantic Veterinary College in 2011.
 She joined Bridgetown Animal Hospital in May of 2011 as an associate with memberships in the Canadian and American Veterinary Medical Associations and the Nova Scotia Veterinary Association.
 Although trained in mixed animal practice, Dr. Weidhaas has special interests in small animal surgery and medicine as well as avian and wildlife surgery and medicine.
 She has gained experience in small animal techiniques with externships in Florida and wildlife externships in West Virginia.
 Dr. Weidhaas has always had a passion for the care of all animals growing up as the daughter of Dr. Hall and Fred Weidhaas on a small hobby farm.
 Dr. Weidhaas has a passion for feathered animals, enjoys gardening in the summer and drawing all year round.
-She lives in Hampton with her parakeet Flash, two rambunctious border terriers, Finnegan and Stewart and her newest addition, Wilbur the cat.
+She lives in Hampton with her husband and daughter, two rambunctious border terriers, Finnegan and Stewart and her cats, Charlotte and Wilbur.
 Wilbur was adopted after having a fractured femur from a car collision, which required immediate repair.
 We are happy to have Dr. Weidhaas' compassionate and competant abilities enhancing our team at Bridgetown Animal Hospital.

 Dr. Susan Hall, BSc, DVM

 Dr. Susan Hall is a graduate of Acadia University and University of Guelph, Ontario Veterinary College in 1980 and has been fortunate to have returned to Nova Scotia to practice since 1980.
 Dr. Hall began her own practice as St. Croix Animal Hospital and Bridgetown Animal Clinic in 1982 .
 Since that time the mixed practice was consolidated into Bridgetown Animal Hospital Inc. which has grown from a single person practice focusing on Small Animal Medicine and Surgery, to a three veterinarian practice with 5 support staff.
 Dr. Hall enjoys melding experience with new technology and information and happy to be able to work collaboratively with Drs.
 Patterson and Weidhaas.
 She is a member of the Nova Scotia and Canadian Veterinary Medical Association and also a member of the Veterinary Information Network, having access to board certified specialists world wide for consultation of complicated cases.
 Veterinary medicine is changing daily, with new research and technology, we now have tools such as digital radiography and improved anesthesia and pain management protocols giving our patients the highest quality of care.
 After 32 years of practice, Dr. Hall and the rest of the staff continue to upgrade their knowledge with continuing education and implementing new technology to enhance the compassionate care of the patients of Bridgetown Animal Hospital.
-Dr. Hall lives in St. Croix Cove with her husband, Fred Weidhaas, their two laid back horses Rainy and Rosie, their two energetic Border Terriers Duncan and Juno, and their loyal Labrador Retriever, Wallie.
+Dr. Hall lives in St. Croix Cove with her husband, Fred Weidhaas, their Border Terrier Duncan and their loyal Labrador Retriever, Wallie as well as two cats, Boots and Carlos.

 Vicki Greene, Pet Groomer and Veterinarian Assistant